 For most people, making the decision on the type of flooring that is appropriate for a finished basement floor can be a headache.
-So it’s only natural for you to wonder whether you can use a subfloor for a finished basement floor.
+So the question is, should you use a subfloor for a finished basement floor?

 Think of a subfloor as an impenetrable barrier that keeps the floor of your basement dry.
 The definition of a subfloor is “the foundation for a floor in a building”.
 When you install a basement subfloor successfully, you ensure that your basement remains bone-dry.

-Basements are especially prone to developing pockets of unwanted water.
-Having the right type of subfloor will go a long way in ensuring your basement remains dry.
-Basements usually require special subflooring that will not get moldy or deteriorate when it’s exposed to moisture.
+Basements require a special subflooring that will not get moldy or deteriorate when it’s exposed to moisture.

 You can achieve a subfloor in either one of two ways: